vigneswaranav/NewsReaderApp/README.md

    - Changes in Core Data are observed via `FetchResultControllerObserver`, updating SwiftUI views in real-time.

 6. **UI**:
-   - SwiftUI views observe published properties or the observer’s output, rendering a list of articles and a detail view.
+   - SwiftUI views observe published properties and the observer’s output, rendering a list of articles and a detail view.

 ---